cheshire-cat-ai/docs/mkdocs/production/administrators/env-variables.md

         - ./data:/app/cat/data
     ```

- - The command `docker compose up` will noe read the `.env` file and set the environment variable.
+ - The command `docker compose up` will now read the `.env` file and set the environment variables for the container.

+## Network

 ### CCAT_CORE_HOST
 Default value: `localhost`

 The host at which the Cat is running.
-The parameter is used by Admin Portal to determine the host to connect to.
+The variable is used by Admin Portal to determine the host to connect to.
 If your installation has to be served on mywebsite.com, have in your `.env`: `CCAT_CORE_HOST=mywebsite.com`

 ### CCAT_CORE_PORT